antoinepringalle/poppy-docs/en/programming/rest.md

 Replays a recorded move.

 The speed parameter is a float value.
-It can be negative to play the move backwards. it should be given as follows: `{"speed":-1.0}` or `{"speed":0.5}`.
+It can be negative to play the move backwards.
+It should be given as follows: `{"speed":-1.0}` or `{"speed":0.5}`.

 > `1.0` is the speed to give to replay the move at the same speed as it was recorded.